mariusurbelis/irc/README.md

-# irc
+# Internet Relay Chat

-Internet Relay Chat
+## An assignment for the Networks module